minimuutti/minimuutti.github.io/en/blog/_posts/2017-06-10-moving-with-your-dog.md

 If you have any issues with your dog (nail clipping, doorbell, a mailman or whatever) a move is a great opportunity to tackle the issues.
 The new setting (new home, new smells, new sounds, new surroundings etc.) allows you to start off from a clean slate.

-You can read more about desencitizing from [here](/en/brain-games/desensitizing/).
+You can read more about desensitizing from [here](/en/brain-games/desensitizing/).

 Fortunately Miki hasn't ever had any major issues.
 We do have some issues when we are drying him after a shower.
 Miki lets me dry him with a towel but he whines a lot so he's not very pleased.
 I can't dry a wet dog anywhere else but in the bathroom so my choice was to show the new bathroom in a different light to him after we moved.